QuantEcon/lecture-python-advanced.myst/lectures/lu_tricks.md

 * the one-step transition function is **linear**.
 * shocks are IID Gaussian or martingale differences.

-In this lecture and a companion lecture {doc}`Classical Filtering with Linear Algebra <classical_filtering>`, we study the classical theory of linear-quadratic (LQ) optimal control problems.
+In this lecture and a companion lecture {doc}`Classical Control with Linear Algebra <classical_filtering>`, we study the classical theory of linear-quadratic (LQ) optimal control problems.

 The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, [Linear Quadratic Dynamic Programming Problems](https://python-intro.quantecon.org/lqcontrol.html) and [A First Look at the Kalman Filter](https://python-intro.quantecon.org/kalman.html).